We may earn money or products from the companies mentioned in this post. Please see policies for more information.

-Since the goal was to have pocket sized activities, I searched for a small container.
-A plastic coupon holder turned out to be the perfect size.
+Since the goal was to have pocket-sized activities, I searched for a small container.
+A plastic coupon holder turned out to be a perfect size.
 Since the holder is small, each child can get their own set of cards.
 Plus it’s easy to store.

 Maybe these cards can help you retain some sanity while driving and answering, “Are we there yet?” for the millionth time.

 Thank you SO much Jennifer!
 I LOVE these printables and will definitely be printing them out to keep in the car for my boys.
 We are obsessed with road trips and now that they’re older are researching road trips to take after we fly into a destination, like these awesome road trip ideas from New York City.

 These are so great!
 Perfect for our long drive and vacation coming up next month!
 Great post!

 Love these ideas!
 We have many long road trips to visit family this summer and I am hoping these will help us all cope.